 Having trouble getting auto insurance?
-You may have one last resort: Facility Association insurance.
+Don’t despair, you may have one last resort: insurance from the Facility Association.

 Facility Association is an unincorporated non-profit insurance organization that gives drivers access to auto insurance coverage, even if other insurance companies have turned them down.